Quality with Bright Prospects

 Quality Assurance with Licensing

 In order to stay informed about developments in quality standards, Heraeus has always implemented the CAQ AG software comprehensively.
-Heraeus, a company with over 2.000 employees, has procured a factory license to use CAQ AG’ software solution CAQ Compact.Net.
+Heraeus, a company with over 2.000 employees, has procured a factory license to use CAQ AG’ software solution Compact.Net.
 In this manner 500 users have the possibility to enter, access, and evaluate information simultaneously using over 300 computers interfaced with the CAQ system.
 Every employee working in quality control has continuous access to all relevant data.

 Perfect Interface with Gauge Inspection Systems